Drayux/CSCI425-Parser/CZAR_TODO.md

 		but strings can be stored at any offset.
 	- [ ] Store or calculate the required data segment in bytes
 - [ ] Frames ??? we are not doing functions
-- [ ] tree CG as a basis for generating the instructions for each expression tree
+- [ ] treeCG as a basis for generating the instructions for each expression tree
 	- [ ] When LOADing global values, use their memory locations calculated in dataSeg and stored with the identifier in the symbol table
 	- [ ] Handle assign nodes with STORE instructions